Historical Facts

 The world's first underground was the London Underground in 1863.
 It has 275 stations and 253 miles of track.

-The presidential faces on Mount Rushmore are as high as a five-story building, about 60 feet from chin to top of the head.
+The presidential faces on Mount Rushmore, which sits on the side of a South Dakota mountain, are as high as a five-story building, about 60 feet from chin to top of the head.
 The pupils of eyes are 4 feet across and the mouths are 18 feet wide.
-The carving took 14 years, from 1927-1941.
-The total cost was about $990,000.
+The carving took 14 years, from 1927-1941 and the total cost was about $990,000.
 A total 450,000 tons of stone was removed.
+Its designer, sculptor Gutzon Borglumwho had previously worked on a Confederate memorial on Georgias Stone Mountaindied before Rushmore was completed, and his unfinished Hall of Records behind the heads is off-limits to the public.

 General George Armstrong Custer graduated at the bottom of his West point class in 1861.